Documentation Index

 Going back to direct

-The transition stops the relay services, masks them, removes the role sentinel, and brings the direct-mode wfb_rx back up.
-The mesh identity files in /etc/ados/mesh/ stay on disk so a later ados gs role set relay can resume without re-pairing.
+wfb_rx back up.
+The mesh identity files in /etc/ados/mesh/ stay on disk so a later switch back to relay can resume without re-pairing.
 To wipe identity entirely, run a factory reset.

 Where to next